Singapore Cruises to Nowhere: How Much Does Royal Caribbean Cost?

 • Be flexible with dates: Not all dates are equal.
 Even during the holidays, prices can vary tremendously.
 If you can, avoid the school holidays or you’ll end up paying through the nose.

-• Check out the competition: As there are only 2 cruise operators, it doesn’t hurt to check the competitor for packages for the dates you want.
+• Check out the competition: Royal Caribbean may be one of the most well-known cruise operators, but don’t forget that there are others too.
+It doesn’t hurt to check the competitor for packages for the dates you want.

 Want to save even more money?
 For one-off expenses like cruises and holidays, we recommend using a no-minimum-spend credit card like these for basic cashback with no hoops to jump through: